RedisAI/FraudDetectionDemo/README.md

 ### Flow 2: Transaction scoring
 When a new transaction happens, it needs to be evaluated if it's fraudulent or not.
-The ML/DL models take two inputs for this, relevant reference and the new transaction details.
-RedisGears will orchestrate the fetching of the relevant reference data and creating a single input tensor out of it.
+The ML/DL models take two inputs for this, the relevant reference data and the new transaction details.
+RedisGears will orchestrate the fetching of the relevant reference data and creating a single input tensor out of it via a Torch Script.
 Afterwards it will execute several inferences using TensorFlow models hosted inside Redis and combine the results to reply the transaction scoring result.

 ![High level architecture](./flow2.png "High level architecture")